playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/navigating-leadership-risks/index.md

 - My team members reporting to me as people.
 Their interpersonal lives and their capacity to handle their own responsibilities within the org and beyond.
 - My management team.
 Their needs to succeed in their respective areas to drive growth in the organization as a whole.
 - Our business partners.
-Each of whom who wants to find their own rewards for working through things properly.
+Each of whom wants to find their own rewards for working through things properly.
 - The customer.
 Understanding their needs and helping articulate business needs to our team.

 There was so much I could do to grow our efforts into something magical.